dsaronin/kinokero/README.md

 ## Discussion

-GCP documentation is bad at best and inaccurate and incomplete at worst.
+GCP documentation is confusingly bad at best and inaccurate and incomplete at worst.
-There is nothing approaching correct and accurate protocol documentation with complete examples.
+There is nothing approaching correct and accurate protocol documentation with complete examples of actual data requests and responses.
 There are no state diagrams.

 The Chromium Project has a GCP proxy, but the C++ code is the worst code I have ever seen and was almost useless as a reference.
 Needless to say, the code has no documentation.
-From a Ruby perspective, the code is horrific and frightening.
+From a Ruby perspective, the code is horrific and frightening, a Halloween nightmare visited upon the safely slumbering programmer.
 Is Ruby the only world with packaged interfaces for doing common things like encryption, http client, xmpp client, etc?
+Compare the code in cloudprint.rb to the spaghetti tangle in the chromium proxy connector.

 Libjingle was touted as necessary; but again, there is no API documentation and numerous sources mentioned the impossibility of getting it working on a linux